 As the weeks went by, one or two of the forty-minute classroom hours were experienced as islands of fresh interest in a rising sea of alienation.
 Gaining knowledge in the Reverend Ives' "BIBLE as Literature" course; that material came easily enough, and the instruction brought new significance to old stories.
 But French language and literature as taught by Colonel Roberson, affectionately known as "Hawkeye" ("... who doesn't miss a thing!"), became his favorite morning stop.
 Roberson was a former US Military man with worldwide experience in times of war and peace, and he was notorious for his old-fashioned methodology and no-nonsense pedagogical approach.
 Gruff, tall, thin, chain-smoking (Camels), with straight gray hair cropped like Samuel Beckett's, and a deeply chiseled visage preceded by a raptor's hooknose, the ancien combattant believed in conjugating verbs, parsing sentences, ad nauseum drilling, all the while maintaining the class immersed only in French.
 His passion for disciplining the boys was made plain by his system of penalizing them for blurting out any English during class-25 cents per offense.
 On the school's general bulletin board, locked behind glass, the Colonel posted a typed roster with a tally of how much money each student personally owed him.
 No one escaped the public shaming, and some boys intentionally produced a faux pas just to join in that week's fun review of the list.
 Peter couldn't remember but believed one did in fact have to pay up to get class credit or maybe just not to be made to feel small, stupid, and miserable.
 "El burro sabe mas que tu!"
 15 Colonel Roberson would declare, switching to Spanish, his Camel-breath an inch away from the victim's face.
 Peter relished the man's dramatic flair and the animated theatrics of his teaching style.
 And he learned grammatical French and the declension of verbs!
-16 writing instead of merely reading.
+16

+TEK, English instructor and Dramatic Club coach, was relatively new to Williston and, for Peter, opened the gates to an appreciation of American literature as a matter of vital, personal importance-for study, for communication, and for self-expression; soon Peter tried his hand at writing instead of merely reading.
 TEK brought to life even the earliest poets and prose writers of America's Colonial era, and Peter caught on to the intense value even in the verses of Anne Bradstreet, the poetry of Edward Taylor, and the hell and brimstone sermons such as "Sinners in the Hands of an Angry God" by Jonathan Edwards.
 The subject matter often revolved around issues he had heard addressed weekly from the pulpit at the Westminster Presbyterian Church and was now hearing preached from the pulpit in Williston Chapel six days a week.
 Reading Washington Irving's two most popular stories on the page was a welcome treat, for the printed language stood up well against Disney's animated versions of Rip Van Winkle and Ichabod Crane.
-Besides, being forced to revisit Sleepy Hollow between the pages of a book was, for a native son of the Hudson, like Brer Rabbit's response to being flung into the briar patch: "Bred en bawn in a brier-patch, Brer Fox; bred en bawn in a brier-patch!"
+Besides, being forced to revisit Sleepy Hollow between the pages of a book was, for a native son of the Hudson, like Brer Rabbit's response to being flung into the briar patch: "Bred en bawn in a brier-patch."
 17